kubernetes-study-guide/Kubernetes-Study-Guide/00_About_this_course/About_this_course.md

 kubectl explain xxxxx
 ```

-In this qude, we'll refer to what to put in here, using a dot like notation e.g. 'pod.spec'.
+In this case, we'll refer to what to put in here, using a dot like notation e.g. 'pod.spec'.

 Also some commands have a long output, so we only show an extract inside 3-dot notation: